-On paper, the Sony WH-CH710N Wireless Noise-Canceling Headphones make a lot of sense: They’re supposed to be a more affordable version of the popular Sony WH-1000XM3 that come in at half the price.
+On paper, the Sony WH-CH710N Wireless Noise-Canceling Headphones make a lot of sense: They’re supposed to be a more affordable version of the popular Sony noise-cancelling headphone that cost double the price or more.

-The trade-off here is that the brand-new WH-CH710N use a mostly plastic build to reduce cost, cut out the Hi-Res Audio support completely and don’t exactly live up to the 1000XM3’s level of jaw-dropping noise cancellation that, when we last tested them, did a stellar job of keeping the room dead-silent.
+The trade-off here is that the brand-new WH-CH710N use a mostly plastic build to reduce cost, cut out the Hi-Res Audio support completely and don’t exactly live up to the level of jaw-dropping sound blocking that you get from the best noise-cancelling headphones, such as the Sony WH-1000XM4 or Sony WH-1000XM5.

 There aren't many headphones out there that offer active noise-cancellation at this price point – which is a testament to Sony's engineering team – but after testing them we can't help but feel Sony made too many deep cuts in too many places, making these cans a middling contender that faces steep competition on all sides.